Accident in a Public Place*

 Medical Tourism

 ‘Medical tourism’ refers to travelling to another country for medical care.
-It is estimated that up to 750,000 US residents travel abroad for care each year.
 Many people who travel for care do so because treatment is much cheaper in another country.
 In addition, a large number of medical tourists are immigrants returning to their home country for care.
 This has become quite prevalent in Ireland.
 This can be motivated by the ease of communication, familiarity with the health service cost and the availability of family support during recuperation.
 The most common procedures that people undergo on medical tourism trips include cosmetic surgery, dentistry, and heart surgery.
 In recent years travelling for dental services abroad from Ireland has become popular.

 The specific risks of medical tourism depend on the area being visited and the procedures performed, but some general issues have been identified: